Resume Action Verbs 2026: 300+ Powerful Words That Beat ATS Filters

 - Championed, Governed, Presided, Commanded, Steered, Supervised

 ATS systems love quantified impact.
-Pair these verbs with numbers:
+Pair these with numbers:

 - Accelerated — “Accelerated project delivery timelines by 40% through agile process redesign”